 Hiking with Kim: Introducing Residents to New Outdoor Activities

 As Kim strives to promote residents’ physical health and overall well-being each and every day, she also finds wonderful ways to include residents in one of her own cherished hobbies.
 “I have a real passion for hiking, and go on hikes every weekend” she explains.
 Three years ago, Kim participated in a program that invites individuals to hike different parks and areas throughout the region, including Mount Nittany, the Allegheny Trail, and Penns Woods.
 The program teaches individuals about local ecosystems and guides them through outdoor adventures.

 “They’re really great events for people of all ages.
 Anyone can attend,” Kim explains.
 “I thought to myself, why don’t I include residents at the Village on these fun outings?
 They would love them!”
 And so Kim did.

 I enjoy everything about my job.
 I just like helping people.
 Seeing residents smile and be happy gives me great pleasure.

 Kim began including these hikes in her monthly activities calendar and residents were thrilled.
 Pleased with their exciting outdoor adventures, residents have expanded their horizons with numerous hikes including Tytoona Cave and Arch Springs, Bernel Road Park, and more.
 Inspired by hiking, Kim also began adding different walking tours to her long list of activities.
 “There are historic districts throughout State College and they offer walking tours with guided booklets.
 The residents really enjoy walking through downtown State College and learning about the history of all the different buildings,” Kim adds.

-> “So many residents have told me how thankful they are to be living at The Village, especially now.
-They appreciate everything we do for them and all of the staff here just want to make sure they’re happy.
-That’s really what we care about, that our residents are happy.”
+“So many residents have told me how thankful they are to be living at The Village, especially through COVID-19.
+They appreciate everything we do for them and all of the team members here just want to make sure they’re happy.
+That’s really what we care about, that our residents are happy and living well.”